 White tea is produced when fresh tea buds and leaves are allowed to wither for long periods of times after being carefully picked.
 The tea buds and leaves are allowed to wither for days before they are dried, or until they dry on their own.
-This prolonged state of withering allows the fresh buds and leaves to undergo a long window of passive oxidation.
-However, the passive oxidation is minimal compared to the oxidation processes that Black tea undergoes.
+This prolonged state of withering allows the fresh buds and leaves to undergo a long window passive oxidation.
+However, the passive oxidation very minimal compared to the oxidation processes that Black tea undergo.
 White tea leaves tend to be more fragrant than other teas and also tend to be particularly sweet.
-White tea finds its origin in China’s Fujian province, where most White teas are still produced.
+White tea finds its origin in China’s Fujian province, where most White teas are produced.

 Bai Hao Yin Zhen, or White Hair Silver Needle, is a bud tea known for its silvery white color and hairs.
 These leaves are large and thick.
 This tea has a sweet, almost sappy, flavor with subtle grassy notes and a light golden tea liquor.